Nexfinity/CakeyBot-Wiki/changelists/changelist-2023.md

 # Aug 5th - Leaderboard Vanity URLs
 ## Added
 * Added the ability to set a custom vanity URL for your leveling/XP leaderboards!
-For example: https://cakey.bot/leaderboard/caketropolis

 # July 7th - Bug Fixes
 ## Fixed